stevelerner/agentic-ai-training/README.md

 - Verify training data was prepared
 - Check container logs: `docker logs training-web`

+**Model not found in native Ollama:**
+- If you created the model in Docker Ollama, you need to create it in native Ollama too
+- Run `./create-model-native.sh` from the host machine
+- Verify: `ollama list` should show `mad-hatter`

 **Agent not responding:**
-- Verify Ollama is running: `docker ps | grep ollama`
+- **Docker Ollama**: Verify container is running: `docker ps | grep ollama`
-- Check logs: `docker logs training-ollama`
+- **Docker Ollama**: Check logs: `docker logs training-ollama`
+- **Native Ollama**: Verify Ollama is running: `ollama ps` or check if port 11434 is accessible
+- **Native Ollama**: Check if web container can reach it: `docker exec training-web curl -s http://host.docker.internal:11434/api/tags`

 **Metal GPU not working:**
 - Docker Ollama always runs on CPU (Docker Desktop limitation)